samsamiczy/samsamiczy.github.io/README.md

-# samsamiczy.github.io
+# Mikolaj Kacki

-# Bayesian Mixture Models for probabilistic clustering
+# Bayesian Mixture Models for probabilistic clustering (undergrad project)

  This is a part of my undegraduate dissertation submitted at University of Southampton.